-Our ‘Proposal to make a LEZ Scheme’ lists all of the streets within the proposed LEZ area and should provide answers to many of the questions you might have about the LEZ and what it means for you.
+Our ‘Summary of the LEZ Scheme’ lists all of the streets within the LEZ and should provide answers to many of the questions you might have about the LEZ and what it means for you.
 This also includes information on:

-The proposed grace period, during which time the LEZ will not be enforced;
+- The grace period, during which time the LEZ will not be enforced;

 - The scope of the LEZ including hours of operation and the vehicles which will be affected;

 - Emissions standards for entry to the LEZ;

 - Exemptions; and

 A range of other documents, including the option appraisal report, traffic modelling report and air quality assessment, can be viewed on the Low Emission Zone Consultation page.

 The Scottish Government is offering funding support to businesses and individuals likely to be impacted by LEZ proposals.
 Further information is available on the Low Emission Zones Scotland webpage.